alliedvision/gst-vmbsrc/EXAMPLES.md

 GStreamer provides a larges selection of plugins, which can be used to define flexible pipelines for many uses.
 Some examples of common goals are provided in this file.

-## Saving camera frames as picture
+## Saving camera frames as pictures

 Recording pictures from a camera and saving them to some common image format allows for quick inspections of the field of view, brightness and sharpness of the image.
 GStreamer provides image